Choosing a college in the United States is no easy decision, not least because there are so many types of universities

 Despite only having about 2,400 undergraduate students, Wellesley College is home to more than 150 student clubs and organisations.

 The alumni network includes politician Hillary Rodham Clinton and journalist Diane Sawyer.

 Swarthmore College in Pennsylvania was one of the first co-educational colleges in the US, founded in 1864.

 Alongside the liberal arts curriculum, undergraduates can enrol on an engineering track.

-The arboretum – or tree-filled – campus has been described in Garden Design magazine as the most beautiful campus in the US (see photo above).
+The tree-filled campus has been described in Garden Design magazine as the most beautiful campus in the US.

 Despite the rural setting, the city of Philadelphia is only 25 minutes away by train.